Kong/docs.konghq.com/docs/single-sourced-plugins.md

 - Read all navigation files (`app/_data/extensions/**/*.yml`)
 - For each version listed in the file, check if `app/_hub/[vendor]/[name]/[version].md` exists
 - If not, read `app/_hub/[vendor]/[name]/_index.md` and generate a version of the page
-- The latest version is always generated as `index.html`, whilst older versions are generated as `[version].html`
+- The latest version is always generated as `index.html`, while older versions are generated as `[version].html`

 ## Concepts